jankampherbeek/EnigmaSuite/Enigma/documentation/User Manual Enigma Research - 0.1.md

 To define the project you need to provide a <i>name</i>, an <i>identification</i> and a <i>description</i>.
 All these fields are obligatory.

 - In <b>Name for project</b> you enter the name you want to use for your project.
-- Enter an abbreviation in <b>Identification</b>.
-This will become the prefix in all files that Enigma generates.
 - In <b>Description</b> you can enter additional information about the project, typically a short description of your intended research.

 ##### Control group